-If you have had vomiting or diarrhoea, a cough, cold or skin infection with or without a fever during the 3 days before your appointment, please contact your cardiac investigations department.
-The contact details are on page 1.
+If you have had vomiting or diarrhea, a cough, cold or skin infection with or without a fever during the 3 days before your appointment, please contact your cardiac investigations department.
+The contact details are at the top of this page.